tkemmer/CuNESSie.jl/README.md

 ## Installation
-This package version requires Julia 1.8 or above.
-In the Julia shell, switch to the `Pkg` shell by pressing `]` and enter the following command:
+In the Julia shell, switch to the
+`Pkg` shell by pressing `]` and enter the following command:

 ```sh